“Dinner time with Finnish food was the best. The atmosphere was so warm that I felt like at home.”

 Please note that your friend family doesn’t necessarily know that much about your culture or, for example, about your religion.
 It is good to discuss things openly in advance to avoid any possible problems.
 Mutual learning is, after all, one of the greatest benefits of the programme.

 Selected students will be invited to an introductory meeting to discuss the practicalities and good practices of Friend Family Programme.
-Students are also encouraged to read the instructions given to families.

 Experiences by Students